 More companies are shifting their focus to the digital space and advertising on different platforms.
 2022 is going to be a year with more challenges to marketers than ever before.

 Over my time in the digital marketing industry, I’ve seen a lot of challenges and trends come and go.
 The best advice I can give you is that a good offense is the best defense when it comes to facing obstacles head-on.

 In this article, I’ll walk you through these 16 major challenges marketers face this year and how you can overcome them.

-- Attribution Modeling
+- Marketing Mix Modeling

 By setting up proper tracking for your key performance indicators (KPIs), you’ll be able to analyze how your campaigns are performing.
 More importantly, you can adjust them based on how your audiences are responding.

 For successful tracking, follow these steps as needed: